 Lesson 6 - Muscles of the Back

 Welcome to lesson 6 of a semester-long undergraduate-level course in Human Anatomy!
 This is our last lesson on the back.
 After going over the bones, ligaments, and joints of the spinal column in lesson 3, the CNS and somatic nervous system in lesson 4 and the autonomic nervous system in lesson 5, we are finally ready to tackle the overall shape and movement of the spine and the muscles of the back that produce those movements.
-After today, we will be moving to the other side of the body and begin our investigation of the thorax.
+After this, we will be moving to the other side of the body to begin our investigation of the thorax.

 Learning Objectives - By the end of this lesson, you should be able to ...